Mixing in two-dimensional shear flow with smooth fluctuations: General relations

 The general structure of the stochastic equations (\ref{homog6},\ref{homog7}) enables one to find a relation for $\Pi$ if the statistics of $\zeta$ is invariant under the time invertion.
 The property is assumed below.
 Then one relates the values of $\Pi(\varrho)$ for different signs of $\varrho$:

 The relation (\ref{symme}) implies that at $\tau=0$ the angle $\phi$ is fixed and that $\varrho=0$.
 The proof of the relation (\ref{symme}) can be found in Appendix \ref{sec:symmetry}.

 Asymptotically, at $\tau\to\infty$, PDF $P(\phi)$ turns to a stationary distribution, if $\zeta$ has statistical properties homogeneous in time.
-As to PDF $\Pi(\varrho)$, it does not tend toward a stationary function at large times $\tau$ since $\varrho$ grows in average.
+As for PDF $\Pi(\varrho)$, it does not turn stationary at large times $\tau$ since $\varrho$ grows in average.
 Instead, in accordance with the theory of large deviations \cite{feller1968probability,klenke2007probability} at $\tau\gg1$